 Uncut Sheets of 1963 Topps Football Cards

-1960s Topps cards were printed on 264-card full sheets.
-Placed side-by-side, the two 132-card half-sheets pictured below made a full sheet.
-There are 170 cards in the 1963 Topps football card set, so 94 of the cards were printed twice on the full sheet, and 76 were printed once.
-These 76 cards are thus short prints.
+The pictures below show how uncut sheets of 1963 Topps football cards were configured.
+1960s Topps cards were printed on 264-card sheets, like this 1966 Topps baseball card sheet.
+The two 132-card half-sheets below, placed side-by-side, would have made a full sheet.
+Of the 170 cards in the 1963 Topps football card set, 94 of the cards were printed twice on the full sheet, and 76 were printed once.
+The set thus contains 76 short prints.

 For general information on uncut sheets of vintage football cards, see my blog article, U is for Uncut Sheets.
 Also see my other virtual uncut sheets, listed in the left column of this page.

-Copyright 2003-2013, Nearmint's Vintage Football Cards
+Copyright 2003-2015, Nearmint's Vintage Football Cards